 There were 2 futons already set out on our bedroom/hall’s tatami floor.
-We opened up one more futon to make it 3 in total as there were three adults.
-Due of that additional futon, the remaining space available in the studio reached a whole new, sad level.
+We opened up one more futon to make it 3 as there were three adults.
+Due to that additional futon, the remaining space available in the studio reached a whole new sad level.
 Which brings us to the next point..

 You’ll have to make use of your creativity to lay your luggage open.

-Simply because there’ll be insufficient space for you to open up all suitcases fully (we only brought 2 [large] suitcases + 1 backpack).
-Someone’s suitcase will have to stay half-opened – one side leaning against the wall, the other side on the floor, or we try to take turns to pack.
+Simply because there’ll be insufficient space for you to open up all suitcases fully.
+We’d only brought 2 large suitcases + 1 backpack.
+Someone’s suitcase will have to stay half-opened with one side leaning against the wall.
+And we try to take turns to pack.
 Lol.

-Your futon will be so thin, you’ll have to sleep on top of the duvet OVER the futon.
+Your futon could be so thin, you’ll have to sleep on top of the duvet OVER the futon.

 For the extra cushioning necessary.
 And still ended up with body aches the next day.
 No, it has nothing to do with age.
 It’s the flat futons!

-Despite the additional layers, you can still feel the wooden slabs over the tatami.
-I have no idea what those slabs are for, but that contraption of wooden strips that had been placed on top of the tatami was either not removable, or you’ll have to make do with the tatami as your base layer.
-With the futon being so slim, I’m not sure which option will ensure worse backache, *cries*.
+Despite the additional layer, I could still feel the wooden slabs when I sleep.
+Have no idea what those slabs are for, but that contraption of wooden strips was either not removable, or you’ll have to make do with the tatami as your base layer.
+With the futon being so thin, I’m not sure which option will ensure worse backaches, *cries*.

 Since it’s cold weather, even when the aircon unit’s heating function is turned up to the max, cold air still seeps in through the apartment’s walls, so you end up rolling half the duvet to cover your body, staying in a fixed position, using half your bedspace.
 Not exactly an efficient use of space, but at least an effective method to keep warm.